gagaga1132/LiraSAPR/README.md

 # FREE LiraSAPR 2023 2024 2025

+> [Note]
-LIRA-FEM implements Building Information Modeling (BIM) technology focused on the design and calculation of building structures.
+>LIRA-FEM implements Building Information Modeling (BIM) technology focused on the design and calculation of building structures.
 It allows seamless integration with numerous architectural and documentation systems.

 ## System Requirements
 - Operating System: Windows 10 or higher